 Assistant Director/Instructor, CME-Houston

 Having worked on the waters for three decades, and the majority of that time as a captain, Captain David Howell brings wide-ranging experience and knowledge to his position as Simulator Instructor at SCI–Houston.
-A lead or senior captain for most of his career, for 24 years Captain Howell worked on supply boats, offshore towing boats, and wire boats.
+A lead or senior captain for most of his career, Captain Howell worked on supply boats, offshore towing boats, and wire boats for 24 years.
 He has experience up and down the east coast, gulf coast, and many ports internationally.
 Capt.
-Howell spent several years at John E. Graham & Sons, Mag Marine Service, Brown Water Marine, Bud’s Boat Rentals and North Bank Towing training and mentoring younger mariners.
-Before joining SCI he worked as Lead Captain at Buffalo Marine Service, where his leadership impacted the budding careers of many towboat crews.
+Howell spent several years at John E. Graham & Sons, Mag Marine Service, Brown Water Marine, Bud’s Boat Rentals, and North Bank Towing training and mentoring younger mariners.
+Before joining SCI, he worked as Lead Captain at Buffalo Marine Service, where his leadership impacted the budding careers of many towboat crews.

 Simulation & Database Manager, CME-Houston

-Since joining SCI, he has worked with CME’s instructors and training partners to upgrade, and develop new areas and vessels to be used on our simulators in Houston and Paducah.
-With his experience working in the Architecture and Engineering community, Matthew has been able to assist several engineering firms who have contracted SCI to assist them by conducting feasibility studies for several maritime construction projects which posed possible hazards to marine navigation and safety.
+Since joining SCI, he has worked with CME’s instructors and training partners to upgrade and develop new areas and vessels to be used on our simulators in Houston and Paducah.
+With his experience working in the Architecture and Engineering community, Matthew has been able to assist several engineering firms who have contracted SCI by conducting feasibility studies for several maritime construction projects, which posed possible hazards to marine navigation and safety.

 Captain Kelly F. Jones

 Captain Kelly F. Jones brings nearly ten years of experience in the maritime industry to her role at CME Houston.
 Most of her experience has been on towboats pushing chemical barges on the Western Rivers, Gulf Intracoastal Waterway, and inland waterways, where she previously worked as Relief Captain for Kirby Inland Marine.